|© Sylvia Liu|

 - Local Home Business Permit or Zoning Approval: Some localities require permits to work from home.
-In my locality, I had to sign an acknowledgement that I understood the restrictions (e.g., no change in the outside appearance of my home, no traffic is generated, no sales to the general public from the house, no commercial vehicles may be parked).
+In my locality, I had to sign an acknowledgement that I understood the restrictions (e.g., no change in the outside appearance of my home, no traffic is generated, no sales to the general public from the house, no commercial vehicles may be parked at my home).

-If you sell actual items such as art, crafts, or self-published books, you may need to comply with sales tax requirements:
+If you sell actual items such as art, crafts, or books to a final consumer (for example, if you sell your books at a fair or school), you may need to comply with sales tax requirements:

 - State sales tax license: You may need to obtain a permit to collect sales taxes.

 - Collect and pay sales taxes: You may need to collect and file monthly or quarterly sales taxes on your sales.
 Many states have online filing.

 If you have net income, you may need to comply with federal and state income and other tax requirements.